kayodeakanni/smart-queuing-system/README.md

 The three scenarios you'll be looking at are:

-Scenario 1: Manufacturing Sector
+Scenario 1:The Manufacturing Sector
-Scenario 2: Retail Sector
+Scenario 2: The Retail Sector
-Scenario 3: Transportation Sector
+Scenario 3: The Transportation Sector
 If you look at the pages immediately after this one, you'll see that there's one page for each of these scenarios.

 ## Hardware Proposal